 O'Malley's teams have also made a habit of gaining bids to the NAIA National Tournament.
 The Cougars have earned a bid 11 of the last 17 years, including back-to-back appearances in the second round (final 16 teams) in both 2012-13 and 2013-14.

 O'Malley has an impressive résume when it comes to coaching basketball.
 He has been named Coach of the Year 25 times in his coaching career.
 His overall win total now stands at 897 wins, which includes his previous coaching stints at Leo, Reavis and Evergreen Park high schools.

 O'Malley is also a member of the Chicagoland Sports Hall of Fame, CCAC Hall of Fame, Illinois High School Association (IHSA) Hall of Fame, the Leo High School Hall of Fame, the Chicago Catholic League Hall of Fame and was inducted into the Chicago 16-inch Softball Hall of Fame in 2006.
 He has been a member of the National Association of Basketball Coaches for over 30 years.

 He graduated from Leo High School and attended Loras College (Iowa) where he earned a degree in economics in 1963.
 He received his master's degree in education and administration from Loyola (Ill.) and compiled over 60 hours of post-graduate work.

-O'Malley has been married for 47 years to his wife, Carol, and has three grown children, Tom, Mike and Carrie.
+O'Malley has been married for over 50 years to his wife, Carol, and has three grown children, Tom, Mike and Carrie.
 He also has 13 grandchildren: Courtney, Molly, Shea, Ryan, Tara, Brennan, Anne Catherine, Megan Eileen, Matthew, Nolan, Aidan, Brendan and Daniel.